-This is an awesome refreshing salad full of flavor and crunch!
+This Summer Salad is an awesome refreshing salad that is full of flavor and crunch!
 Serve it with some nice warm crusty bread.

 After I made and photographed this salad I took a bowl of it outside on my little patio and enjoyed it with a glass of Albarino.
 I always get inspired after eating lunch outdoors.
 It’s one of my favorite things to do and any restaurant with outdoor seating is somewhere I want to try.